laksh-bhat/mlstorm/README.md

   b.
 To predict the most likely cluster for a test sample, one can invoke a drpc query to query the meta learner state.

     <code> java -cp .:`storm classpath`:$REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar drpc.BptiEnsembleQuery drpc-server-host ClustererEnsemble </code>
+  #### Important Notes

-    <bold> Note that the second argument to the DRPC query specifies the drpc function to invoke.
-These names are hard-coded in our Java files (topology.weka.EnsembleClassifierTopology.java and so on.)</bold>
+  - Note that the second argument to the DRPC query specifies the drpc function to invoke.
+These names are hard-coded in our Java files (topology.weka.EnsembleClassifierTopology.java and so on.)
+  - All the configuration parameters including the `list of drpc servers`, `number of workers`, `max spout pending -- described below` are hard-coded in the Topology source files.
+Any change to these will require a code recompile.

+ #### how to compile?
+  - Go to the project home directory
+  - fire away the command <code> mvn -f m2-pom.xml package </code> (Assuming that you have maven installed!)
+  - this builds the <code>mlstorm-00.01-jar-with-dependencies.jar</code> in the <code>$REPO/mlstorm/target</code> directory.

 3. There is also an implementation of an ensemble of binary classifiers (topology.weka.EnsembleBinaryClassifierTopology) and it's online counterpart (topology.weka.OnlineEnsembleBinaryClassifierTopology).
 All the base/weak learning algorithms are run in parallel with their predictions reduced into (ReducerAggregator) a meta-classifier training sample labelled using the original dataset.
 We use linear SVM as our meta classifier and a bunch of weak learners including pruned decision trees, perceptron, svm, decision stubs etc.